-- Treatment of material evidences an advanced synthesis of ideas Demonstration of initiative, complex understanding, and analysis. - Work is well-written and stylistically sophisticated, including appropriate referencing, clarity, and some creativity where appropriate. - All criteria addressed to a high level.
+- Treatment of material evidences an advanced synthesis of ideas Demonstration of initiative, complex understanding, and analysis. - Work is well-written and stylistically sophisticated, including appropriate referencing, clarity, and some creativity where appropriate. - All aritaria addressed to a bigh lovel - All criteria addressed to a high level.